Arun Agrawal

 Agrawal was the editor-in-chief of the scholarly journal World Development from 2013-2021.
+In 2025 he became a co-editor of the Annual Review of Environment and Resources.

 Agrawal was a Guggenheim Fellow in 2011 and was elected to the National Academy of Sciences in 2018.

 Education

 Arun Agrawal was born in Forbesganj, Bihar, India, where he grew up in a middle-class family.
 Eventually he moved to Patna to live with an aunt, so that he could attend a better school.